SEG Awards ABC Level 4 Diploma in Therapeutic Counselling – 603/5029/5

 The objectives of this qualification are to help you to:

-- further develop knowledge, skills and self-development from Level 3 training
+- further develop knowledge, skills and self-development from the certificate course

 - further develop your skills in triad and small group situations